404src/exocore/_articles/ccna-summary.md

 - ip ospf dead-interval *seconds*
     - used in interface config mode, manually configures dead timer interval (default 4x hello timer)

+- default-information originate
+    - configures an OSPF router to inject its default route into OSPF as an external route, thereby advertising its default route to neighboring routers.

 SSH (Secure Shell)
 - device must be running a K9 IOS image
 - to enable SSH for VTY lines on a Cisco router, complete the following: